wqshao126/wqshao126.github.io/_pages/about.md

 I am a Research Scientist at Shanghai AI Lab.
 I got my Ph.D. degree from Multimedia Lab, the Chinese University of Hong Kong (CUHK) in 2022.
 During my Ph.D. period, I was supervised by <a href="https://www.ee.cuhk.edu.hk/~xgwang/">Prof. Xiaogang Wang</a>, <a href="http://luoping.me/">Prof. Ping Luo</a>, and <a href="https://www.ee.cuhk.edu.hk/~hsli/">Prof. Hongsheng Li</a>.
 Before that, I received bachelor's degree in School of Mathematics at University of Electronic Science and Technology of China (UESTC) in 2017, ranking 1/40.
 I was fortunate to have several interships in industry, such as Tencent ARC, Huawei Noah AI Foundation Group, and Sensetime Research.

-My research interests lie in transfer learning of foundation models, co-design of networks and hardware accelerator, normalization methods in deep models, self-supervised representation learning, and compressing large-scale vision-language models.
+My research interests lie in the pre-training, evaluation, applications of multimodal foundation models, as well as compression techniques and hardware codesign for large models.
 </p>

 <p align = "justify">
-<i> I am looking for research interns at Shanghai AI lab.
+<i> I am happy to work with self-motivated research interns at Shanghai AI lab.
 Feel free to send me an email if you are interested in the above topics. </i>
 </p>

 <!-- News